Best Boiler Brands

 We also asked them to assess how satisfied they were, and how likely they would be to recommend their brand of boiler (regardless of their experience of getting the boiler installed).
 These two questions form the basis of the Which? customer satisfaction score.

-As well as gathering the views of people who own each brand of boiler, we also collect the views of heating engineers who work with boilers every day.
-In April 2016 we asked 179 Which?
-Trusted Trader heating engineers about their views on boiler build quality, their likelihood to recommend a boiler brand, the availability of parts and spares, and how easy it is to fix a common fault with each brand of boiler and how easy it is to service them.
-We show how likely they'd be to recommend each brand, above.
+As well as gathering the views of people who own each brand of boiler, we also collect the opinions of heating engineers who work with boilers every day.
+In April 2017, we asked more than 200 Which?
+Trusted Traders heating engineers about their views on boiler build quality, their likelihood to recommend a boiler brand, the availability of parts and spares, how easy it is to fix a common fault with each brand of boiler, and how easy it is to service them.
+We show how likely they would be to recommend each brand, above.

-If you would like to read about engineers' views in more detail, see boiler brands rated by heating engineers.
+If you'd like to read about engineers' views in more detail, see boiler brands rated by heating engineers.